Rob-P-Smith/JQsim/README.md

 using Java instead of Racket and is a more complex implementation than the article provides for.
 https://medium.com/@sourav_datta/build-a-quantum-computing-simulator-from-scratch-part-1-a8d9a9d93fba

-Currently I have shifted from a per qubit state tracker to a single state vector representing
+Currently, I have shifted from a per qubit state tracker to a single state vector representing
 the state of the entire system.
 No measurements are taken along the process, preserving all
 information until the final measurement, as a real QC does.
 The computational basis states are
 observable as gates are added.